 The process of fiscal devolution to Scotland, Wales and Northern Ireland began in 1998 with the passing of a Scotland Act, a Government of Wales Act and a Northern Ireland Act.
 These set up the Scottish Parliament, the National Assembly for Wales and the Northern Ireland Assembly.
 The timeline below shows of some of the key devolution milestones since then, including some significant recent and forthcoming changes.

 Alongside the Scotland Bill 2012, which set out plans to devolve taxes to the Scottish Parliament, the Government produced a Command Paper which asked us to produce forecasts for Scottish income tax, stamp-duty land tax, landfill tax and aggregates levy.
 Since then we have been publishing Scottish tax forecasts alongside each of our main UK forecasts.
 Our Chairman also gives evidence to the Scottish Parliament Finance Committee.
 In April 2015, the Government fully devolved stamp duty and landfill tax to Scotland.
-Following the passing of the Scotland Act 2016 we now also forecast Scottish air passenger duty and aspects of Scottish social security that will be devolved.
+Following the passing of the Scotland Act 2016 we now also forecast Scottish air passenger duty and aspects of Scottish social security.

 For more background information and to download the relevant forecasts, legislation and our Chairman’s evidence see our Scottish Government tax and spending forecasts page